clojurewerkz/welle.docs/articles/getting_started.md

 ## What version of Welle does this guide cover?

-This guide covers Welle 1.0.0-rc1, the most recent pre-release version.
-Welle is a young project but most of the public API is fleshed out and will not change before the 1.0 release.
+This guide covers Welle 1.0.x.

 ## Welle Overview